scoutapp/scout_apm_python/README.md

-_Python Monitoring is in our Technical Preview Program.
-If you run have questions or run into issues, contact us at support@scoutapp.com or create an issue in this repo._

 # Scout Python APM Agent

 Monitor the performance of Python Django apps, Flask apps, and Celery workers with Scout's [Python APM Agent](https://www.scoutapp.com).
 Detailed performance metrics and transaction traces are collected once the `scout-apm` package is installed and configured.